nobuaki-mzmt/GlyptoTandemAnalysis/README.md

 **Nobuaki Mizumoto, Toshihisa Yashiro, Simon Hellemans**
 **Paper DOI:** [TBA](XXX)

 This study investigates the tandem running behavior of three _Glyptotermes_ termite species, including _G. nakajimai_ (both sexual and asexual populations), _G. fuscus_, _G. satsumensis_.
-The videos were analyed using the deep-learning posture tracking software, [SLEAP](https://sleap.ai), to quantify tandem running behavior and compare it across species.
-Also, this study performs the phylogenetic comparative analysis of tandem running behavior and mating systems across the whole termite diversity.
+The videos were analyzed using the deep-learning posture tracking software, [SLEAP](https://sleap.ai), to quantify tandem running behavior and compare it across species.
+Also, this study performs phylogenetic comparative analyses of tandem running behavior and mating systems across the whole termite diversity.
 This repository includes data and the Python/R scripts.
-Additional data avaiable elsewhere includes,
+Additional data available elsewhere includes,
-- The models and labels are available at TBA.
+- The models for SLEAP are available at TBA.
-- GeneBank sequences
+- GeneBank sequences.

 ## Table of Contents
 This repository includes tracking data, R codes to analyze it, and Python code for video analysis.